ministryofjustice/security-guidance/docs/password-creation-and-authentication-guide.md

 -   It is used alongside system monitoring tools such as last login attempt notifications, rather than enforcing regular password expiry.
 -   You have alternative or additional authentication options, such as Single-Sign On \(SSO\) and Multi-Factor Authentication \(MFA\), depending on a system's security classification or where otherwise required.

-Stronger passwords typically at least one instance of each of the following character types: upper case, lower case, numbers, and special characters.
+Stronger passwords typically contain at least one instance of each of the following character types: upper case, lower case, numbers, and special characters.
 Special characters include: `@`, `&`, `$`, `%` or `^`.
 However, there is no specific obligation to include special characters for a password to be acceptable.

 For more details about passwords for service accounts, see the [Passwords](passwords.md) guidance.